 Minot is a somewhat ethnically-diverse city.
 The people who call Minot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Minot residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Minot include Norwegian, Irish, English, and Swedish.
+Important ancestries of people in Minot include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Minot is English.
 Other important languages spoken here include Spanish and German/Yiddish.